matheusmtta/Quantum-Computing/README.md

 * [Graph Theory]()

 ## Quantum Computing
-In the following articles we will see more clearly concepts of Quantum Computing, from well-known aspects like Quantum Superposition and Entanglement to simple and more complex Quantum Algorithms.
+In the following articles we will see detailed concepts of Quantum Computing, from well-known aspects like Quantum Superposition and Entanglement to simple and more complex Quantum Algorithms and its implementations in Qiskit.

 * [Introduction to Quantum Computing]()
 	* [Qubit and Quantum States]()